nsmirosh/Nippy/README.md

   - [x] Restart the game once all shapes were matched
   - [ ] Implement the concept of a Level and advancing to the first 4 levels
   - [ ] Implement buttons that will show after the completion of a Level (Main menu and next level)
+  - [ ] Implement the fail of the user in case the time runs out and add the retry option and the main menu
   - [ ] Write up tests for the logic and calculations involved above
   - [ ] Apply clean architecture principles + MVVM